rigelminer/rigel/README.md

           Example:
           --autolykos2-prebuild on,off,on
               enables prebuild for GPU#0 and GPU#2 and disables for GPU#1

+      --ethash-cache-dag <on/off>
+          Enables or disables ethash DAG caching.
+Default is "on".

+          If enabled, the miner attempts to keep DAGs for different epochs in memory to avoid rebuilding them in the future if another job with the same epoch is received again.
+          The only limiting factor of how many DAGs can be kept is the amount of memory on the GPU.

+          Comma-separated list of values can be used to set values per-GPU To skip a GPU, set the corresponding value to underscore `_`

+          Example:
+          --ethash-cache-dag on,off,on
+              enables DAG cache for GPU#0 and GPU#2 and disables for GPU#1

+      --kawpow-cache-dag <on/off>
+          Enables or disables kawpow DAG caching.
+Default is "on".

+          If enabled, the miner attempts to keep DAGs for different epochs in memory to avoid rebuilding them in the future if another job with the same epoch is received again.
+          The only limiting factor of how many DAGs can be kept is the amount of memory on the GPU.

+          Comma-separated list of values can be used to set values per-GPU To skip a GPU, set the corresponding value to underscore `_`

+          Example:
+          --kawpow-cache-dag on,off,on
+              enables DAG cache for GPU#0 and GPU#2 and disables for GPU#1

       --nexapow-small-lut <on/off>
           Enforces using small LUT for Nexa.
 Default is "off".